US airlines' cautious reaction to Trump's immigration order

 "At a time when the world is watching, our industry affords us a unique opportunity to show firsthand what true compassion and kindness look like.
 Treating each other with respect and dignity does not belong to a political party and transcends any law," Parker wrote.

-Oscar Munoz, United's CEO, wrote to his employees Monday, "Whatever may divide us as individuals is far, far outweighed by all that unites us as a people.
+Oscar Munoz, United's CEO, wrote to his employees Monday, "Whatever may divide us as individuals is far, far outweighed by all that unites us as a people."

 But neither corporate leader went so far as to declare its opposition to the policy.